Sweet Honey in the Rock: Influences

 Sweet Honey in the Rock has been making music since the mid-1970s.
 Although the members of the group have changed over time, their music has consistently combined contemporary rhythms and narratives with a musical style rooted in the Gospel music, spirituals and hymns of the African-American Church.
 The ensemble composes much of their own music.
 They have addressed topics including motherhood, spirituality, freedom, civil rights, domestic violence, immigration issues, and racism.
 In their latest album, "#LoveinEvolution," they address the additional topics of police shootings, specifically the Charleston church shooting, and the environment.

 Members

 Sweet Honey In The Rock's 10th anniversary concert on Nov 18, 1983 with a reunion of 15 out of 19 singers at Gallaudet College Auditorium.

 Over the decades, more than 20 individuals have lent their voices to Sweet Honey in the Rock.
 Beginning as a quartet, the group is now composed of six African-American women (including a professional American Sign Language interpreter who accompanies the group on concert tours).

 The group has ventured through 25 vocalists since its creation.
 Embarking on a new chapter in their musical journey, Sweet Honey In The Rock now includes four core vocalists—Louise Robinson, Carol Lynn Maillard, (both founding members), Nitanju Bolade Casel, and Aisha Kahlil.
-Shirley Childress Johnson Saxton, an American Sign Language Interpreter, performed live with the group from 1980 until she died in 2017.
+Shirley Childress Johnson Saxton, an American Sign Language Interpreter, performed live with the group from 1980 until 2017, when Barbara Hunt took Shirley’s place as the new sign language interpreter, after Shirley died on March 6, 2017.